 - The owner/operator can prevent and is responsible for accidents that may cause personal injury or property damage. - Use your full attention while operating the machine.
 Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Do not operate the machine while ill, tired, or under the influence of alcohol or drugs. - Contacting the blade can result in serious personal injury.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
 When you turn the key to the OFF position, the engine should shut off and the blade should stop.
 If not, stop using your machine immediately and contact an Authorized Service Dealer. - Operate the machine only in good visibility and appropriate weather conditions.
 Do not operate the machine when there is the risk of lightning. - Keep your hands and feet away from the cutting units.
-Keep clear of the discharge opening. - Do not mow with the discharge deflector raised, removed, or altered unless there is a grass-collection system or mulch kit in place and working properly.

-- Do not mow in reverse unless it is absolutely necessary.
-Always look down and behind you before moving the machine in reverse. - Use extreme care when approaching blind corners, shrubs, trees, or other objects that may block your view. - Stop the blades whenever you are not mowing. - If the machine strikes an object or starts to vibrate, immediately shut off the engine, remove the key (if equipped), and wait for all moving parts to stop before examining the machine for damage.
+Keep clear of the discharge opening. - Do not mow with the discharge door raised, removed, or altered unless there is a grass-collection system or mulch kit in place and working properly. - Do not mow in reverse unless it is absolutely necessary.
+Always look down and behind you before moving the machine in reverse. - Use extreme care when approaching blind corners, shrubs, trees, or other objects that may block your view. - Stop the blades whenever you are not moving. - If the machine strikes an object or starts to vibrate, immediately shut off the engine, remove the key (if equipped), and wait for all moving parts to stop before examining the machine for damage.
 Make all necessary repairs before resuming operation. - Slow down and use caution when making turns and crossing roads and sidewalks with the machine.
-Always yield the right-of-way. - Before you leave the operating position, do the following: - Park the machine on a level surface. - Disengage the power takeoff and lower the attachments. - Engage the parking brake. - Shut off the engine and remove the key. - Wait for all moving parts to stop. - Operate the engine only in well-ventilated areas.
+Always yield the right-of-way. - Before you leave the operating position, do the following: - Park the machine on a level surface. - Disengage the power takeoff and lower the attachments. - Engage the parking brake.

+- Shut off the engine and remove the key. - Wait for all moving parts to stop. - Operate the engine only in well-ventilated areas.
 Exhaust gases contain carbon monoxide, which is lethal if inhaled. - Never leave a running machine unattended. - Attach towed equipment to the machine only at the hitch point. - Do not operate the machine unless all guards and safety devices, such as the deflectors and the entire grass catcher, are in place and functioning properly.
+Replace worn or deteriorated parts when necessary.Do not operate the machine unless all guards and safety devices, such as the deflectors and the entire grass catcher, are in place and functioning properly.
 Replace worn or deteriorated parts when necessary. - Use only accessories and attachments approved by Toro. - This machine produces sound levels in excess of 85 dBA at the operator's ear and can cause hearing loss through extended periods of exposure.